Disclosure: This patio makeover post is sponsored by Walmart. As always, all opinions and words are honest and my own.

 The cushions were from Walmart as well, but I couldn’t find them online.

-I also picked up some inexpensive planters when I was there.
+I also picked up some inexpensive planters to use on the patio when I was there.
 I thought this was metal when I went to pick it up, but it’s made out of a heavy plastic!
 It’s the Ellan Faux Galvanized Planter.
 It was a little tall for the petunias I picked up at the Walmart garden center, so I put two bricks in it to prop up the smaller pot inside.
 It also weighs down the planter, which is important in the Rochester wind.

 For the rest of the plants, I purchased a couple of galvanized beverage tubs for less than $8/each.
 I just dropped the plant inside, so I didn’t need to worry about drainage holes (although it would be easy to drill a few in there if I plant in them directly in the future.)